jamilurrahman12/proxmox/README.md

 Initially, you will get Browser Warning for using self-signed certificate.
 We'll generate Let's Encrypt commercial certificate later.
 For now, access the dashboard by clicking on **Advanced** option; then **Accept the Rist and Continue**.

-Log in using the root (realm PAM) username and the password chosen during installation.
+Log in using the root user (realm PAM) and the password chosen during installation.

 ### Host System Administration